 - Research/Education: Interested in undergraduate research projects on low-cost personal appropriate technologies for developing countries.
 I have a special interest in working to establish the underlying educational/motivational frameworks at undergraduate and graduate levels based on topics such as engineering ethics, science-technology-society, principles of social justice, and development strategies.

-- Publications, Presentations, Short Courses, Editorship, and Conference Activities:
+- Publications, Presentations, Short Courses, and Professional Activities:

 - "Teaching Professional and Ethical Aspects of Electrical Engineering to a Large Class," IEEE Trans. on Education, Vol. 41, No. 4, pp. 273-281, Nov.
 1998.

 - Andrews C., Passino K.M., Co-Guest Editor's Editorial, “Social Implications of Systems Concepts,” IEEE Technology and Society Magazine, Special Issue on the Social Implications of Systems Concepts, Vol. 19, No. 4, p.
 9, Winter 2000/2001.